 (Example from "Course Data" page)

 Self-Support Course Fees are charged for some courses instead of the typical tuition/fees listed above.
-Two examples are remedial courses such as Math 095 and certain web-based courses.

 When you use the Class Schedule to select your courses, look for a footnote of "T" in the "Notes" column.
 Click on either the Notes or on the underlined CRN of the class to find the amount of self-support tuition being assessed for that course.
 (See example above).
 If any of your courses are self support, you need to make sure that you add the self-support amount listed to your total cost -- but don't count those credits as part of your tuition and fees.

 Tips For Avoiding Other Fees

 - Check your UO e-mail account regularly for your student billing alerts.
 The Business Affairs Office will e-mail you at your uoregon.edu e-mail address to remind you about due dates for your university account.
 Be sure to log into DuckWeb and pay your account on time to avoid late charges.

 - Register for your classes on time to avoid late registration fees.